 Your pet may want to lick and clean the surgery site.
 A little investigation of the area is normal.
 However, continuous licking can be harmful, so if you notice an excessive amount of chewing or licking, please call us.
 We may need to place an e-collar on your pet.

 If you have any other concerns after your pet wakes from anesthesia, please don’t hesitate to reach out to us.
-We are here to help ensure a safe recovery for your loved one.
+Our veterinary team is here to help ensure a safe recovery for your loved one.